MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm-sales-copilot.md

 ---
-title: Create a contact in your CRM from Sales Copilot
+title: Create a contact in your CRM from Copilot for Sales
-description: Learn how to create a contact in your CRM from Sales Copilot. ms.date: 08/28/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to create a contact in your CRM from Copilot for Sales. ms.date: 12/11/2023 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
 ---

-# Create a contact in your CRM from Sales Copilot
+# Create a contact in your CRM from Copilot for Sales

-If an external contact doesn't exist in your CRM, create a contact in the CRM right from Sales Copilot.
+If an external contact doesn't exist in your CRM, create a contact in the CRM right from Copilot for Sales.

 > [!TIP]
 > Enter the contact's email address in the following format when you compose an email or meeting invitation: **FirstName LastName &lt;email address&gt;**.
 If you do, the corresponding items in the CRM contact form fill automatically.

 ## One external contact

-1. In the **Sales Copilot** pane, select **Add contact** on the **Highlights** tab.
+1. In the **Copilot for Sales** pane, select **Add contact** on the **Highlights** tab.

    :::image type="content" source="media/add-contact.png" alt-text="Screenshot showing the Add contact button.":::